Medical Cannabis Environment Best Management Practices Guide

 Marijuana growers, manufacturers and processing plants, especially large-scale operations, use a lot of power.
 Lighting, HVAC systems, automated feeding equipment and other tools of the trade each demand a lot of energy.
 Facilities that process hemp, handle distillation or refine cannabis byproducts also consume energy through their equipment needs.

-The energy costs for an indoor cannabis grow roorange from 20%-50% of total operating expenses.
+The energy costs for an indoor cannabis grow room range from 20%-50% of total operating expenses.
 To understand just how much that is, compare this number to mid-to-large-sized breweries, which only need to dedicate 6%-12% to energy costs.
 Further, grow rooms use about 10 times as much power as a typical office building.
 Many medical marijuana facilities put a strain on their local power grids as a result.

 Because energy use is crucial to operations and racks up such a huge bill, it’s critical to manage it efficiently.
 As a cannabis facility, you can gain many benefits from reducing your energy consumption.